reina3596/macreplay_v2/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about MacReplay v2
+about: Ask a question about MacReplayV2
 title: '[QUESTION] '
 labels: ['question', 'needs-triage']
 assignees: ''